by Jonas E. Alexis and Vladislav Krasnov

 By so doing, you will bequeath to your successor—whomever it might be—a solid foundation on which to build a healthier and more peaceful Planet Earth.
 The United States should re-commit to the policy of non-interference in domestic affairs abroad that our Founding Fathers consistently proclaimed and adhered to.

-I am talking about Edmund Burke, the British philosopher and father of modern conservatism.
-Like ancient Greeks he argued that each country is entitled to its own form of government, be it democracy, republic, monarchy, tyranny or despotism, each of which tend to evolve into its opposite.
+I am talking about Edmund Burke, the British philosopher, and father of modern conservatism.
+Like ancient Greeks, he argued that each country is entitled to its own form of government, be it democracy, republic, monarchy, tyranny or despotism, each of which tends to evolve into its opposite.
 Therefore, the colonies do not have to bow to the King.
 Burke’s monument now graces Washington DC.

 In respect to Russia, remember that Empress Catherine the Great refused King George’s request to send Russian Cossacks help him quell George Washington’s rebellion.

-More recently, in spite of the USSR’s unconcealed hostility to “Capitalist” America, the two countries were able to co-operate in the defeat of Nazi Germany and Japan, and then keep the bitterness of Cold War in check.
+More recently, in spite of the USSR’s unconcealed hostility to “Capitalist” America, the two countries were able to cooperate in the defeat of Nazi Germany and Japan, and then keep the bitterness of the Cold War in check.

-In late 1980s, when I was writing Russia Beyond Communism: A Chronicle of National Rebirth (Westview Press, 1991), Soviet soldiers were forbidden to wear crucifix.
+In the late 1980s, when I was writing Russia Beyond Communism: A Chronicle of National Rebirth (Westview Press, 1991), Soviet soldiers were forbidden to wear crucifixes.
 Now General Sergei Shoigu, Russia’s Minister of Defense, would not enter the Red Square without crossing himself publicly.

 President Vladimir Putin is regularly seen in a church in front of an icon and has addressed Russian Muslims in a mosque and Jews in a synagogue.
 It’s a truly tectonic shift in global affairs since the end of the Cold War in 1991.